 All applicants are required to take the Graduate Record Examination (GRE) General Aptitude test.
 The Institute Code for submitting GRE score reports is 3514.

 NOTE: The ORC does not accept the GMAT.
 The Advanced Subject GRE is not required for admission.

 English Proficiency Tests

-Beginning with applications for Fall 2012 admission, the ORC strongly encourages international applicants from non-English speaking countries to take the IELTS (International English Language Testing System) instead of the TOEFL (Test of English as a Foreign Language).
+The ORC strongly encourages international applicants from non-English speaking countries to take the IELTS (International English Language Testing System) instead of the TOEFL (Test of English as a Foreign Language).
 The IELTS exam measures one's ability to communicate in English in four major skill areas: listening, reading, writing, and speaking.
 IELTS test results are strongly preferred, though TOEFL test scores will also be accepted.
 For more information about the IELTS, and to find out where and how to take the exam, please visit the IELTS web site.
 All test scores must be from within the past two years.

 Minimum score required: 7.

 Students must request that the official test scores be sent directly from the test center where you take the exam.
 There are no institutional codes for IELTS.
 You should request the test scores be sent to the ORC Graduate Admissions Coordinator.

 - 100 = internet based test.